Work With Me

 Support for people doing meaningful work—who are tired of doing it alone.

-I work with mid-career professionals who are smart, capable, and deeply committed to their work—and who are also overwhelmed, stuck, or questioning what’s next.
+I work with professionals who are smart, capable, and deeply committed to their work—and who might also be overwhelmed, stuck, or questioning what’s next.

 Whether you’re navigating burnout, transition, leadership challenges, or a growing sense that “this isn’t quite it,” there is a way forward that doesn’t require blowing up your life.